 Emergency Proclamation making masks mandatory continues in Goose Creek

-Update: Goose Creek Mayor Greg Habib has renewed the Emergency Proclamation that officially mandates face coverings in all Goose Creek businesses, as the City continues to use every lever at its disposal to slow down the spread of COVID-19.
-View the Proclamation, which was signed Sept.
-4, in its entirety.
+Update: Goose Creek Mayor Greg Habib has again renewed the Emergency Proclamation that officially mandates face coverings in all Goose Creek businesses, as the City continues to use every lever at its disposal to slow down the spread of COVID-19.
+View the Proclamation, which was signed Nov.
+11, in its entirety.

 Mayor Habib first signed an Emergency Proclamation on Monday, July 6, at City Hall.
-The Proclamation calls COVID-19 a growing threat, and requires all customers in Goose Creek retail and commercial outlets to wear a mask.
+A renewal of the Proclamation was signed on Sept.
+4, before the latest renewal was signed on Nov.
+11. The Proclamation calls COVID-19 a growing threat, and requires all customers in Goose Creek retail and commercial outlets to wear a mask.
 Employees must also wear a mask when interacting with the public.